Ricardo Peláez

-Ricardo Peláez Linares (born 14 March 1963) is a Mexican former professional footballer and former Director of Football for Liga MX club Guadalajara.
+Ricardo Peláez Linares (born 14 March 1963) is a Mexican former professional footballer who currently works for ESPN Deportes and ESPN Mexico as an analyst.

-As a player, Peláez made his debut with Club América in 1985, before moving to Necaxa in 1987 and becoming a mainstay for the club, making over 300 appearances and scoring 138 goals, making him the club's all-time leading goalscorer.
-He had a second stint with América in 1997, and transferred a year later to Guadalajara before retiring in 2000.
-Peláez also represented the Mexico national team at the 1998 FIFA World Cup.
+Peláez began his professional career with Club América, subsequently transferring to Necaxa two years later.
+He emerged as a pivotal player for the team, amassing more than 300 appearances and netting 158 goals, which established him as the club's all-time top scorer.
+He had a short return to Club América before concluding his career at Guadalajara.
+Peláez represented the Mexico national team at the 1998 FIFA World Cup.

-Following his retirement, Peláez became a commentator for Televisa Deportes.
-In November 2011 he became Sporting President for Club América.
-From October 2013 to July 2014 he was the Sporting Director of the Mexico national team, returning to América immediately following the FIFA World Cup in Brazil.
-He left his position as sporting president in April 2017.
+Following his retirement, Peláez has assumed the role of football executive and sports analyst.

 Club career

 Ricardo Peláez Linares started his career as an accountant.
 After finishing his studies in accounting, Ricardo started to work doing public accountancy which he believed was something extremely boring and tiresome.
 Football being his hobby and passion, he decided to go for trials at Club América.
 He was 23 when the club headhunters recognized his talents and decided to place him in the first team.
-He scored his first goal for America in the 1985 Prode Final, in which America won.

-He has claimed to be a boyhood fan of América, and Club Necaxa.
-He is the leading scorer in Necaxa's history with 138 goals made during his tenure with the team from 1987 to 1997.
+He made his debut with Club America in 1985, winning the Prode 85 title.

-Peláez returned to América for one year after which he joined Guadalajara in the winter of 1998.
-In 2000, he was forced into retirement due to knee injuries at age 35.
-Peláez scored 172 goals and registered 40 assists during his career.
+His best years came with Necaxa, with whom he won the league twice, in 1994-95 and 1995-96.
+He also won the Campeón de Campeones in 1994-95 and the Campeón de Copa in 1995-96.
+All of this led to Necaxa being named Team of the Decade.

-He was commemorated in Necaxa's new facilities in Aguascalientes when a training field was named after him.
+Pelaez scored 158 goals for Necaxa, many of them headers (his best quality), making him the club's all-time leading scorer.
+After a brief return to Club América between 1997 and 1998, Peláez decided to join Guadalajara, with whom he finished as runner-up to Necaxa in the Torneo Invierno 98.
+He retired from professional football in 2000.